rust-lang/book/src/ch16-01-threads.md

 <span class="caption">Listing 16-1: Creating a new thread to print one thing
 while the main thread prints something else</span>

-Note that with this function, the new thread will be stopped when the main thread ends, whether or not it has finished running.
+Note that when the main thread of a Rust program completes, all spawned threads are shut down, whether or not they have finished running.
 The output from this program might be a little different every time, but it will look similar to the
 following: